WiIIiam278/HuskClaims/docs/Config.md

     restrict_set_home: true
     # The trust level required to set a home in a claim (the ID of a level in 'trust_levels.yml')
     set_home_trust_level: access
+  husk_towns:
+    # Whether to hook into HuskTowns to disable claiming over town claims
+    enabled: true
   economy:
     # Whether to hook into an economy plugin to allow buying claim blocks
     enabled: true
     # The cost of buying 1 claim block
     cost_per_block: 1.0
+  placeholders:
+    # Whether to hook into PlaceholderAPI to provide a HuskClaims placeholder expansion
+    enabled: true
   map:
     # Whether to hook into Dynmap, BlueMap, or Pl3xMap to show claims on the map
     enabled: true